 Put some money aside to hire outside help.
 Even if it’s just hiring a housekeeper or a virtual assistant, free up your time so you can complete the tasks that only you can do.
 You can hire a VA in the Phillippines for literally $5 per hour and they will do WONDERS when it comes to administrative tasks.
 I DON’T recommend hiring them for anything other than simple, easy-to-manage tasks like email management.
 But even that can take so much off your plate.

-START FOCUSING ON WHAT’S IMPORTANT AND OUTSOURCE THE REST.
+START FOCUSING ON WHAT’S IMPORTANT.